gochoa1088/gochoa1088/README.md

 ### Hey y'all! 👋 My name is Gino!
 A little about me:

+- 🔭 I’m currently working on spacem8s, a task manger application, and Glow, a colorful food intake tracker!
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I used to own a pizza restaurant!
+Ask me about it!

+- 📫 How to reach me: gochoa1088@gmail.com
 <!--
 **gochoa1088/gochoa1088** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.